marcusguttenplan/sensorship_lab/README.md

 # sensorship_lab
-Our proposed lab brings together our respective work in digital ethnography and design interventions, which explore surveillance, choreographies of power and the making of a policed state.

 Our lab is a space for mutual provocations between technologies of surveying and ethnographic ways of seeing.
-This provides ethnographic practitioners a glimpse into automated investigation techniques employed by the state.
-These techniques are often used to inform researchers, journalists, and activists seeking to witness events in the digital age.
+How have ethnographers adapted methodologically to witness events in the digital age?
+What insight can the history of ethnography provide for the future of biometrics and tracking?

+We introduce automated investigation techniques for mining data online, and utilize computer vision to track and collect biometric data.
 How can ethnographers engage these tools to augment an ethnographic output?
-How can ethnographers engage these tools to create collaborative outputs with their interlocutors and communities?
+Can these tools be used to create collaborative outputs co-produced by interlocutors and communities?
+What does an  ‘open-source’ model look like for ethnography?

-Our proposal will take the form of a makerspace / design lab wherein ongoing technology training sessions will be held for ethnographic practitioners interested in getting hands on experience with the tools and techniques of surveillance.
-This provides ethnographic practitioners a glimpse into automated investigation techniques employed by the state [oppressors].
-These techniques are often used to inform researchers, journalists, and activists seeking to witness events in the digital age.
-How can ethnographers engage these tools to augment an ethnographic output?
-How can ethnographers engage these tools to create collaborative outputs with their interlocutors and communities?
+The lab encourages participants to envision a creative dismantling of designed power systems: Once you have learned to find faces, you can also obfuscate or swap faces -- providing camouflage, subversion, or protection.
+Can ethnography inform biometric design to create methods of anti-profiling?
+How can ethnographic expertise inform critical consciousness and disruption of mass surveillance?

 ### automated investigation